 PYTHON’S GONNA BE LIT.

-So, maybe it’s time to learn the language.
+So, maybe it’s time to learn Python Programming language.
 Don’t you think so?

 Before Becoming a Python Developer